Skip to main content

 The AI landscape includes numerous approaches:

-• Natural Language Processing: Technology that understands and generates human language
+• Natural Language Processing (NLP): Technology that understands and generates human language for conversational AI

 • Reinforcement Learning: Models that learn optimal behaviors through trial and error